Humayra-Hayern/Team-Profile-Generator/README.md

 WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated
 ```
+## Instructions
+Firstly make sure all dependencies are installed by typing npm i in the console.
+Then to start the app, type node index.js and answer the questions.

+When the user runs the application they may choose which team member they would like to add (Manager, Engineer, Intern).
+They are then asked to enter the employee's name, ID, email address and office number(manager)/github(engineer)/school(intern).
+A html page is then generated using the information provided by the user.

 ## Appearance
 The image below displays the website's appearance and functionality.